Mirion Technologies (MIR) versus Its Peers Critical Comparison

 |2.56

-Mirion Technologies currently has a consensus target price of $11.00, indicating a potential upside of 19.31%.
-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 11.55%.
-Given Mirion Technologies’ stronger consensus rating and higher possible upside, equities analysts clearly believe Mirion Technologies is more favorable than its rivals.
+Mirion Technologies currently has a consensus target price of $11.00, suggesting a potential upside of 22.63%.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 12.41%.
+Given Mirion Technologies’ stronger consensus rating and higher probable upside, equities analysts clearly believe Mirion Technologies is more favorable than its rivals.

-83.4% of Mirion Technologies shares are held by institutional investors.
-Comparatively, 67.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by institutional investors.
-2.7% of Mirion Technologies shares are held by insiders.
-Comparatively, 11.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+83.4% of Mirion Technologies shares are owned by institutional investors.
+Comparatively, 67.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
+2.7% of Mirion Technologies shares are owned by company insiders.
+Comparatively, 11.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Profitability